lyl00/navigation_with_tree_of_free_regions/README.md

 </p>

-## Navigation with Graph of Free Regions
+## Navigation with Tree of Free Regions
 Code will be released soon.
 The structure of the code is shown as below:
 ```